davjs/DevArch/README.md

 This means that anyone with the sourcecode are able to review the architecture without losing the original architects intent.
 ___
-**DevArch makes architecting more formal, more explicit, faster and easier.**
+**DevArch makes diagram generation faster, easier and more formal.**